 After about 1.5 hours we made it to Ikh-Uul, from which we were assured an easy transfer to Tosontsengel by Bata.
 But again, shared transport was nowhere to be found.
-We were approached by an eccentric old man in a suit while standing around the dusty main square looking like we needed help.
+We were approached by a wiry, eccentric old man in an ill-fitting and threadbare suit while standing around the dusty main square looking like we needed help.
 Miraculously his English was fairly good (it turns out he was the English teacher in town), but he was more interested in talking about international events and where we were from rather than helping us get to Tosontsengel.
 Nevertheless, he eventually called over two more motorbikes for transport to Tosontsengel and wished us well.
 This round of drivers was decidedly less daring, and Oona’s driver creepily insisted on her holding him tightly while he caressed her hands (to keep them warm, she was assured).
 Time after time I would lose sight of her and her driver, and upon reaching Tosontsengel my driver and I waited for 10 minutes before they finally came puttering up.

-We eventually walked across town with our cardboard sign to try another road when a beat up farming truck stopped across the street and out hopped a very white-looking guy, chattering away in Mongolian with his passenger.
+We eventually walked across town with our cardboard sign to try another road out when a beat up farming truck stopped across the street and out hopped a very white-looking guy, chattering away in Mongolian with his passenger.
 It turns out he was Tom, from Illinois, a missionary who had lived in Mongolia for 24 years.
 He drove us over to a roadhouse on the east edge of town (right around 48.766 N, 98.283 E), apparently the place where all the buses stop for a meal, he said we could probably figure something out from there.
 All the long distance buses had left for the day, but apparently the one to Ulaangom would be rolling through “around 6 or 7” the following morning, so we spent $10 on a very modest room for the night above the roadhouse.

 By the time 6am rolled around we jumped out of bed and were ready to go.
 Any time an engine was heard we’d run to the window only to see a beat up tractor or van driving by.
 Eventually, around 8:30, our bus did arrive.
 We were warned that all westbound buses would probably be full, and indeed it was full, but Oona managed to convince the driver to let us on provided we sit in the aisle with our bags.
 The driver surely pocketed the money, but at least we were on a bus out of that godforsaken (no offense, Tom) town.
 So out we went at around 10am, bumping and jerking along the dirt road.
 Sitting in the aisle proved to be very uncomfortable, and a few of our neighbors were outwardly displeased by our presence, but we were happy to be on our way.
 After a few hours, two seats freed up by a family getting off in the middle of nowhere (presumably their yurt was off in the distance somewhere) and so we were relieved to take them and relax a bit.
 Not once during the 14 hour trip did we stop for food, but we did make about 20 bathroom breaks in the middle of nowhere.
-Eventually we made it to a paved portion of road, so the final 150km went much faster.
+Thankfully we eventually we made it to a paved portion of road, so the final 150km went much faster.

 For some reason, Oona’s bag was a topic of much amusement for all the other passengers.
 Mine had been put in the holds at some point when a bit of space cleared up, but Oona’s remained in the aisle, and every time we touched it to move it or flip it on its side to let somebody by another passenger would invariably yell out some joke about it and the whole bus would erupt in laughter.